sfttw/sobery/README.md

 ## Commands

-Mention the bot to use the commands, e.g. `@sobrietybot time`
+Mention the bot to use the commands, e.g. `@sobrietybot days`

 `set [date]`  - begin tracking your sobriety. ex: `@sobrietybot set` or `@sobrietybot set 12/25/2020`